 Yet despite the frequency of sexual issues, sex therapy isn’t something we tend to open up about.
 A lot of us aren’t entirely sure what sex therapy even entails.
 That makes the idea of engaging in it pretty scary.
 To learn more about what it is and how it can improve our experiences, we spoke with Alina McClerklin, LICSW.

 What Is Sex Therapy?

 Right off the bat, what is sex therapy?
 According to McClerklin, it’s “talk therapy that focuses on sex and sexuality, and on the negative emotions, behavior, attitudes, and/or difficulties creating connections” that intersect with it.
-In other words, sex therapy looks at the feelings and beliefs we associate with sex and examines how they impact our intimate encounters.
+In other words, sex therapy looks at the feelings and beliefs we associate with sex and how they impact our encounters.

 And yes, you read that right—it’s a form of talk therapy, centering around conversation rather than action.
 “Reputable sex therapy never requires nudity or sexual activity,” McClerklin reassures us.
-You may be discussing an intimate subject with your therapist, but your physical and emotional boundaries can and should always be respected.
+You may be discussing an intimate subject with your therapist, but your physical and emotional boundaries should always be respected.

-Should I Seek Sex Therapy?
+Should I Go to Sex Therapy?

 McClerklin often sees people concerned about one or more of the following: